 Samanya cha visheshacha lakshana dvivida matham I Chatur vidha tu samanya vishesha cha Amshakadhikam II 282

-Amsa was said, during the time of Matanga, to be the prominent or predominant Svara through which the Raga manifested (raga-janakatvad vyapakatvaccha Amsasya pradhanyam).
-During his time, the term Amsa and Vadi were used alternatively.
-Kallinatha in his commentary has said that both Amsa and Vadi used to convey the idea of creating the pleasing sensations of the Ragas (Sa vadi tyogyatavashdt amsha syat rakti-vyanjakatvat).
+During the time of Matanga, the Amsa was said to be the prominent or predominant Svara through which the Raga manifested (raga-janakatvad vyapakatvaccha Amsasya pradhanyam).
+And, the term Amsa and Vadi were used alternatively.
+Kallinatha in his commentary has said that both Amsa and Vadi were used to convey the idea of creating the pleasing sensations of the Ragas (Sa vadi tyogyatavashdt amsha syat rakti-vyanjakatvat).

 In the explanations offered by Matanga, he mentions Svara, Varna and Alamkara etc.

-According to Matanga, Svara is the sound which has musical quality that creates melody.
+According to Matanga, Svara is the sound which has a certain musical quality that creates melody.
 When the interval between the notes (Sruti) is raised or lowered, the musical quality gets altered

 Natyashastra had earlier listed thirty-three types of Alamkaras.
 But, Dattila later abridged the list to thirteen.
 Matanga who followed Natyashastra reckoned thirty-three Alamkaras.
 However, in later times the list grew up to eighty-eight types of Alamkaras.

-One can appreciate the contribution of Matanga when you realize that with the advent of Raga changed the whole phase of Indian Music.
-With its coming, , the ancient music-terms and concepts such as Jaati, Grama , Murchana etc no longer are relevant in the Music that is practiced since say, fourteenth century.
-Since then Raga has taken the centre stage; and, it is the most important concept in music composition, music performances and even in music-listening.
+One can appreciate the contribution of Matanga when you realize that with the advent of Raga the whole phase of Indian Music was thoroughly changed .
+With its coming, the ancient music-terms and concepts such as Jaati, Grama , Murchana etc no longer are relevant in the Music that is practiced since say, fourteenth century.
+Since then Raga has taken the center stage; and, it is the most important concept in music composition, music performances and even in music-listening.

 The proliferation of Ragas led, in the South, to systematic ways of classifying or grouping them based on the technical traits of their scales (Svaras).
 Classification of Ragas plays a major role in Indian Music theories.
 Matanga’s work became the source-text for the musicologists of the later periods for developing Mela-karta (parent scale) system of classifying Music;